rarebreed/excursor/README.md

 ## Installing

-excursor uses uv as its dependency manager, so the first thing to do is install uv.
+Currently, excursor uses uv as its dependency manager, so the first thing to do is install uv.
 Go to their site at

 https://docs.astral.sh/uv/getting-started/installation/